hapax/hapax.github.io/_posts/2019-08-13-zeta-regularisation.md

    reproduce the result of
-   [Boschi-Filho and Farina (1994)](https://arxiv.org/pdf/hep-th/9410098.pdf) for the determinant of $\mathcal{J}$ with these boundary conditions, but using black magic rather than Green's functions:
+   [Boschi-Filho and Farina (1994)](https://arxiv.org/pdf/hep-th/9410098.pdf) for the determinant of $\mathcal{J}$ with these boundary conditions,

    $$
 	\det\mathcal{J} = 4
 	\left[\cosh^2 \left(\frac{\beta\omega}{2}\right) - \sin^2(\pi a)\right].
    $$

+   using black magic rather than Green's functions.

 2. (Open) Determine whether the anyonic path integral can be written